Nishan-Narvan/Gtasite/README.md

 # Gta VI Landing page

-This is a landing page crafted with beautiful animations using gsap and basic structure given with help of html , css and js.
+This is a landing page crafted with beautiful animations using gsap and basic structure given with help of React, html, css, js.